tdarnett/peer-nnet/README.md

 ## To run

 The easiest way to run the network with multiple peers is to use the docker compose configuration.
-This will create a network of two nodes.
+This will create a network of three nodes.

 ```bash
 docker compose up